Argentum (ARG) Reaches 24-Hour Volume of $1.00

 - StrikeBitClub (SBC) traded flat against the dollar and now trades at $0.0009 or 0.00000013 BTC.

 Multiple Algorithms hashing algorithm.
-Its genesis date was June 11th, 2011.
+It launched on June 11th, 2011.
 Argentum’s total supply is 12,441,604 coins.
 Argentum’s official message board is cryptocointalk.com/topic/50052-argentum-arg.
+Argentum’s official website is www.argentum.io.
+Argentum’s official Twitter account is @Argentum_ARG.
 The Reddit community for Argentum is /r/argentumproject and the currency’s Github account can be viewed here.
-Argentum’s official Twitter account is @Argentum_ARG.
-The official website for Argentum is www.argentum.io.

-Argentum can be bought or sold on the following cryptocurrency exchanges: CoinExchange and Cryptopia.
-It is usually not possible to purchase alternative cryptocurrencies such as Argentum directly using U.S. dollars.
-Investors seeking to trade Argentum should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Argentum using one of the exchanges listed above.
+Argentum can be traded on the following cryptocurrency exchanges: Cryptopia and CoinExchange.
+It is usually not presently possible to buy alternative cryptocurrencies such as Argentum directly using U.S. dollars.
+Investors seeking to acquire Argentum should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Argentum using one of the aforementioned exchanges.

 Receive News & Updates for Argentum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Argentum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.